What the Hell: Visiting The Creation Museum in Petersburg, KY

 Science, on the other hand, operates in precisely the opposite manner.
 It starts with the facts and then examines them carefully to arrive at the truth, or more precisely what appears to be the truth, until other facts can be introduced to modify the conclusion.

 The palpable frustration that fundamentalists have with science is that, by this method, science blithely arrives at a rock solid truth that flies directly in the face of a literal reading of the Bible.

 Only two ways exist to confront this outrage.
-Either the fundamentalist embraces the infallibility of faith, accepting that genuine faith withstands all challenges regardless of their apparent legitimacy, or he seeks to delegitimize science by whatever means at his disposal.
+Either the fundamentalist must embrace the infallibility of faith, accepting that genuine faith withstands all challenges regardless of their apparent legitimacy, or he seeks to delegitimize science by whatever means at his disposal.

-After seeing paleontology, geology and cosmology shredded by The Creation Museum, I got to immerse myself in their take on the biggest outrage of all, the goad that is to a creationist what a chew toy is to a rowdy Rottweiler pup, namely evolution.
+After seeing paleontology, geology and cosmology shredded by The Creation Museum, I was treated to their take on the biggest outrage of all, the goad that is to a creationist what a chew toy is to a Rottweiler puppy, namely evolution.

 Hell in a Hand Basket

 When it comes to evolution, The Creation Museum shows it hand and reveals the bitterness behind its cheerful façade.
 In a theater presentation called “The Lie” they demonstrate the proper use of the Projection technique by asserting that people who believe in evolution start with a belief and then bend the facts to support it.
 They assert that evolutionary scientists reject anything that doesn’t fit their conclusion.
 What they do here is as impressive as it is unsettling; they transform the science of evolution into a faith and then accuse it of the very same flaws and shortcomings of which they are guilty.